Siloam Springs woman accused of permitting abuse of her son

 The deputy was shown a video showing the boy with both of his eyes blackened, his left eye swollen shut and missing hair, according to court documents.
 The deputy learned the incident happened in early April, according to the affidavit.

-Sester said Obispo told her he was trying to change the boy's diaper, and he was kicking and crawling away.
-Sester said Obispo told her he picked up the boy by his hair and threw him to the ground.
-Obispo told her he then picked up the boy by his ears and threw him onto the bed and slapped him because he wouldn't stop crying, according to the affidavit.
+Setser said Obispo told her he was trying to change the boy's diaper, and he was kicking and crawling away.
+Setser said Obispo told her he picked up the boy by his hair and threw him to the ground.
+Obispo told her he picked up the boy by his ears and threw him onto the bed and slapped him because he wouldn't stop crying, according to the affidavit.

 The boy was taken May 11 to Arkansas Children's Northwest where it was discovered he had a parietal skull fracture on his left side with soft tissue swelling, according to the affidavit.